vuw-research-computing/raapoi-tools/docs/index.md

 * _vuw-partitions_:      Prints a list of available partitions and the availability of compute nodes
 * _vuw-alljobs_:         Prints a list of all user jobs
 * _vuw-myjobs_:          Prints a list of your running or pending jobs
-* _vuw-job-history_:     Show jobs finished in last 48 hours
+* _vuw-job-history_:     Show jobs finished in last 5 days

 #### Linux Commands